Management of discharged chemical substances

-NSSMC also took the lead to promote use of alternatives to steelmaking materials and equipment that contain hazardous materials such as asbestos and polychlorinated biphenyl (PCB).
+NSSMC also took the lead to promote use of alternatives to steelmaking materials and equipment that contain hazardous materials such polychlorinated biphenyl (PCB) and mercury.
 We have been replacing or disposing of possibly risky parts and materials, according to safe handling standards.

 Benzene, tetrachloroethylene, dichloromethane

 We developed a voluntary reduction plan of hazardous air pollutants specified in the environmental standard, with the exception of trichloroethylene which we did not handle.
 As a result of our undertaking, we have already reached the targets for all three pollutants and have maintained the target levels.

 In order to appropriately handle industrial waste generated in our business activities, we thoroughly carry out (1) management by sorting industrial waste depending on the status of its occurrence, (2) appropriate selection and continuous management of collectors, transporters, and disposal contractors, and (3) appropriate management of Manifests (industrial waste management documentation).